SerenityS/MSI-Prestige-15-Hackintosh-A10SC/README.md

 The above two repairs require the VertStub.kext driver, Clover and OC have been added, and you must restart after installation.

 ## Untested components
-Thunderbolt 3, Type-C port and video output is normal (HDMI), no TB3 device on hand, unable to test
+Thunderbolt 3, Type-C port and video output is normal (HDMI and TB3 monitor), no other TB3 device on hand, unable to test

 ## Known issues
-The built-in screen under BigSur cannot be driven with the full 4K60Hz frame rate, and the original EDID is modified to reduce the refresh rate to 48Hz (currently cannot solve the 4K internal screen 60Hz problem).
-If it is not acceptable, please do not upgrade BigSur! ! !
+The bluetooth doesn't work.
 The touchpad may occasionally fail (caused by the keyboard driver to prevent accidental touch, it can be restored by pressing Win+Prtscr twice)

 The problem of Bluetooth loss is not visible in Windows after it is lost.
 It can be solved by shutting down and unplugging the power and then letting it stand for a few seconds and then turning it on again (hardware problem, normal power on and off will not occur)

 ## reference